The page has been translated by Gen AI.

 Elasticsearch Architecture

-Replica ShardReplica of Primary Shard for failover
+Replica ShardReplica of the Primary Shard for disaster recovery.

 Table.
-Types and roles of Shards
+Types and roles of Shard

 Shard Allocation